meilisearch/documentation/learn/security/tenant_tokens.md

 const base64Header = base64Encode(header);
 ```

-The encryption algorithm indicated by `alg` can be one of: `HS256`, `HS384`, or `HS512`.
-The choice of algorithm has no impact in tenant token behavior.
+The encryption algorithm indicated by `alg` can be `HS256`, `HS384`, or `HS512`.
+The choice of algorithm has no impact on tenant token behavior.

 Meilisearch only supports JWT tokens and `typ` must always be `JWT`.